syncfusion-content/wpf-docs/wpf/SfMaskedEdit/Validation.md

 ## LostFocus

-When the `ValidationMode` is LostFocus, the validation takes place when the control lost its focus
+When the `ValidationMode` is LostFocus, the validation takes place when the control lost its focus.

 ## HasError

 This read only property is used to check whether the validation succeeds or not.
-It returns true once validation succeeds or else set to false.
-The following code example shows the usage of HasError property.
+It returns true once validation succeeds, or else set to be false.

 {% tabs %}
 {% highlight xaml %}